 - Try to stabilize the arrow with adhesive tape or other material.
 Minimize movement of the shaft to avoid further injury from the broadhead.

-- Give medical professionals a duplicate of the arrow imbedded in the victim so that they see the size and shape to avoid injuring themselves as they treat the victim.
-A duplicate arrow also helps them determine if they have retrieved all of the broadhead from the victim's body.
+- Give medical professionals a duplicate of the arrow embedded in the victim so that they see the size and shape to avoid injuring themselves as they treat the victim.
+A duplicate arrow also helps them determine if they have retrieved all of the broadhead from the victim’s body.